On my recent road trip across the USA, I stopped off for a few days in both Sedona and Flagstaff.

 Activities In Sedona

 Most people come to Sedona to see the epic red rock scenery and stunning landscapes.
+In fact, this was also the main reason why I added it to my itinerary.

 There are so many different ways to enjoy Sedona’s magnificent scenery both from the air or from the land.